Leukoaraiosis: Causes

 The blue arrows indicate leucoaraiosis.
 In the left image these may well represent transependymal CSF diapedesis due to normal pressure hydrocephalus, which in turn is suggested by the narrowed superior CSF spaces and acute callosal angle.
 The unilateral occurrence of these alterations in right image suggests they are probably due to vascular encephalopathy.

 White matter hyperintensities can be caused by a variety of factors, including ischemia, micro-hemorrhages, gliosis, damage to small blood vessel walls, breaches of the barrier between the cerebrospinal fluid and the brain, or loss and deformation of the myelin sheath.
 Multiple small vessel infarcts in the subcortical white matter can cause the condition, often the result of chronic hypertension leading to lipohyalinosis of the small vessels.
 Patients may develop cognitive impairment and dementia.

+Many patients can have leukoaraiosis without any associated clinical abnormality.
+However, underlying vascular mechanisms are suspected to be the cause of the imaging findings.
+Hypertension, smoking, diabetes, hyperhomocysteinemia, and heart diseases are all risk factors for leukoaraiosis.